novuhq/novu/docs/docs/platform/layouts.md

 You can create new or edit existing layouts through the layout editor.

 - You can create any html code to structure your layout.
-- Set a layout as default for your organisation.
+- Set a layout as default for your organization.
 Notice there could only be one default layout at a time.
 - Manage layout variables - set default values or required variables.

    <div align="center">